matyeu/bernard_bot/README.md

 1. Clone the repo
 2. Clone `env.template.txt` into the main directory and rename it to `.env`
 3. Install the dependencies: `npm install`
+4. Compile the script: `npm run build`
-4. Start the bot:  : `npm run start`
+5. Start the bot: `npm run start`

 ## Développement